Learn everything you need to know about how billing works, with information on billing periods, how your bill is calculated, and more.

 You’ll see these on your bill, and on the Billing screen in your online account, too

-There’s one way to make sure your bills are as accurate as possible – through regular meter readings.
-They make sure you only get billed for the energy you're actually using!
+Sending regular meter readings means your bills will be as accurate as possible.
+They make sure you only get billed for the energy you're actually using.

-Smart meters are making meter reading much easier.
-If you already have a smart meter, there’s usually no need to give regular readings, as they’re sent automatically (though there are some situations where you may still need to send a manual reading).
+If you have a smart meter, there’s usually no need to give regular readings, as they’re sent automatically.

 Find out more about smart meters, and how to read your gas and electricity meter.